Sathish1247/pomidor/README.md

 # pomidor
-this is a pomidor price prediction project
+this is a pomidor price prediction project using Machine Learning